 Time and attendance systems have the ability to calculate the actual hours worked, any overtime hours, paid leave balances, and more, which ensures that your employees get paid what they should, and on time.

-Finding the right time and attendance system for your specific business needs is important, so to help you with that, we’ve reviewed eight of the top solutions in the space.
+Finding the right time and attendance system for your specific business needs is important, so to help you with that, we’ve reviewed nine of the top solutions in the space.
 In these reviews, we’ll cover pricing, features, integrations, and tradeoffs for each one so you can narrow down the option that’s best for you.

-The 8 Best Time and Attendance Systems of 2023
+The 9 Best Time and Attendance Systems

 The best time and attendance system for most people is Rippling, which starts as low as $8 per employee.
 See for yourself and schedule a free demo of Ripping with an expert Q&A today.